spiral/docs/docs/en/advanced/serializer.md

 # Component — Serializer

-The Spiral Framework helps you manage and organize your code.
+Spiral helps you manage and organize your code.
 One aspect of this is the ability to serialize data, which involves converting it into a format that can be stored or transmitted, and then later deserialized, or converted back into its original form.
 This is useful in a variety of situations, such as when transferring data over a network or storing it in a database.

-The Spiral Framework includes some basic serialization tools by default, but these may not always be sufficient for more complex use cases.
+Spiral includes some basic serialization tools by default, but these may not always be sufficient for more complex use cases.
 In such cases, the framework makes it easy to integrate additional serialization tools or to develop custom solutions for serializing data within your application.
-This allows yiut to choose the best approach for your specific needs, while still taking advantage of the other features and benefits provided by the Spiral Framework.
+This allows you to choose the best approach for your specific needs.

 The component is available by default in the [application bundle](https://github.com/spiral/app).

 ## Installation

-To enable the serializer component in your Spiral Framework application, you need to add `Spiral\Serializer\Bootloader\SerializerBootloader` to the bootloaders list.
+To enable the serializer component in your Spiral application, you need to add `Spiral\Serializer\Bootloader\SerializerBootloader` to the bootloaders list.

 ```php app/src/Application/Kernel.php